 Butyl rubber caulk: It’s usually used outdoors for gutters, roof repairs, and other outdoor projects.

-Latex silicone caulk: It’s like standard acrylic caulk with a bit of kick from the silicone, making it even more water-resistant.
-You can use this type of caulk indoors and outdoors and easily clean it up with soap and water.
+Latex silicone caulk: It’s like a standard acrylic caulk with a bit of kick from the silicone, making it even more water-resistant.
+You can use this caulk indoors and outdoors and easily clean it with soap and water.

 Masonry repair caulk: It works well on brickwork, concrete, stucco, and other essential outdoor materials.